 You may be able to save them if you spot this quickly enough.
 All you need to do is take it out of the tank and keep it on our side and plant them in soil with less intense sunlight

-Your bamboo will survive as long as you have low to medium levels of illumination, and there will be no risk of the leaves burning and dying.
+Your bamboo can survive as long as you have low to medium levels of illumination, and there will be no risk of the leaves burning and dying.

 How to save Yellowing lucky bamboo plant or purple bamboo?